silvermine/silvermine-info/coding-standards/typescript.md

 Reason: We always favor explicit syntax in our codebase.
-Banning implicit returns makes it more readily apparent that the function is returning a value and less likely that someone inadvertantly changes a return type by performing an operation and forgetting that the operation is automatically returned if no curly braces surround the statement.
+Banning implicit returns makes it more readily apparent that the function is returning a value and less likely that someone inadvertently changes a return type by performing an operation and forgetting that the operation is automatically returned if no curly braces surround the statement.

 Example: